Patch #4905

 Well, I was thinking about how svn doesn't need that, and in fact there already is a function get_project_identifier which you should be able to get the identifier from, so no need for an additional setting.

-#11 Updated by Antonio García-Domínguez over 1 year ago
+Updated by Antonio García-Domínguez almost 14 years ago

 After thinking it over, I didn't like having to specify the URL prefix two times in the Apache config.
 It would look like this: